ffrysz/Ex_Labs/filip_frysz_exlabs/README.md

 # How to run the project?

 1. First you need to download the repository to your desktop.
+2. Make sure that you have node.js installed on your device in order to run npm commands in bash CLI.
-2. Then you should run `npm install` command, which should download all the necessary packages to your device.
+3. Then you should run `npm install` command inside filip_frysz_exlabs directory, which should download and install all the necessary packages to your device.
-3. Then you should be able to run the project using the `npm start` command.
+4. Then you should be able to run the project using the `npm start` command (also inside filip_frysz_exlabs dir, in the bash CLI).
 The app should run in your browser in the `localhost:3000` endpoint.

 ## How to navigate the project